• Skip to primary navigation

 As a military spouse I am thankful to be able to say, Home of the Free, Because of the Brave.

 I know this means sacrifice.
 I know this means more pain for some people.
-But I know that bravery is never a bad thing and that I am thankful for those who have been brave to help our country.
+However, I know that bravery is never a bad thing, and I am thankful for those who have been brave enough to help our country.

-Whether they signed up for military service, whether they work tirelessly in our local communities, or whether they take a stand for liberty and justice for all in all the different ways than at American can.
+Whether they signed up for military service, whether they work tirelessly in our local communities, or whether they take a stand for liberty and justice for ALL in all the different ways that Americans can.

 Home of the Free, Because of the Brave